How to Install SELinux on Ubuntu (26.04, 24.04, 22.04)

 sudo semanage port -a -t http_port_t -p tcp 8080

-Additionally, this command uses the -a flag to add a new port assignment.
-If you need to modify an existing port binding instead, use the -m flag.
-The -t http_port_t parameter specifies the SELinux type for HTTP ports, while -p tcp 8080 defines the protocol and port number.
+This command uses the -a flag to add a new port assignment.
+To modify an existing binding instead, use -m.
+The -t http_port_t parameter specifies the SELinux type for HTTP ports; -p tcp 8080 sets the protocol and port number.

 Configure Network Access for Web Applications

-Additionally, web applications like WordPress often need network connectivity to download updates, connect to external APIs, or send email.
+Web applications like WordPress on Ubuntu often need network connectivity to download updates, connect to external APIs, or send email.
 Enable the httpd_can_network_connect boolean to allow these connections:

 sudo setsebool -P httpd_can_network_connect 1